davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

     Now we have to manage that `tail` reference.
 For this part, **you only need to update the addFirst, addAfter, removeFirst, and removeAfter methods**.
 Do not add more methods, and do not touch the public add/remove methods!
 The work you need to do in all these methods is simply determining whether the `this.tail` reference needs updated, and when.
 For example, when would you need to update `this.tail` in `addFirst()`?
 If the list was initially empty, then wouldn't this new node be both the head and the tail?
 For each of the four private helper methods, ask the same question: when does the tail change (and need updated?)

+4. After making these changes, test out all the methods to make sure the tail is updated properly.
+Add and remove things to/from the tail.
+Check your edge cases.
+Does the tail look right when removing that last element from the list?
+Does the tail look right after adding the first element to the list?

+5. Now run the Tester code again and enjoy the newly optimized add.
+Adding 10000 should require 0 steps now.
+We have successfully made add-to-tail an $$O(1)$$ operation, down from $$O(n)$$.
+That's a huge result!

+    ```
+    Singly Linked:
+    Adding 10000 elements:  took 0 hops
+    Summing up: 49995000 took 49995000 hops
+    Summing down: 49995000 took 49995000 hops
+    Removing all elements: took 49985001 hops
+    ```

 4. **Location Caching (Iterator):** When calling `sumUp()`, it's really annoying that for each item in the list we have to start all over at the head again to find it.
 To get the $$ith$$ node, you'd currently have to make around $$i−1$$ hops!
 One improvement would be to add some internal state to our linked list class so that it "remembers" (or caches) the most recently accessed position in the list.

     Add **two** new instance variables to `SinglyLinkedList`: An integer to record the most recently accessed position (index) in the list, and a `Node` reference that points to the corresponding list node.
 Modify your `getNodeAt()` method to take advantage of the new information when possible.
 For example, if we do a `get(107)` and the previous access to the list was at index `98`, the list traversal should start at `98` and work its way to `107` rather than starting at `0`.